 Bacteria 2 Test Kit

 IMPORTANT NOTE: All LWP kits are being transitioned to a new vial size and storage box.
 This Bacteria Kit 2 has made that transition.
-Please read our update here before ordering this particular kit.
-Read as pdf OR read on a new webpage.
+In summary the vials are 1cm longer and this kit now comes with a flat tray storage box.
+For more information please read our update here especially if you have ordered LWP kits in the past.

 BCT 57 Actinomyces Viscosus

 Part of the human oral flora, occurring around the teeth, gums and throat in healthy humans.
 Causes dental caries particularly of the roots of teeth.
 Can cause abscesses in the mouth, lungs, or the gastrointestinal tract.